 |

-By reviewing the patient journey, you and your team will be able to know what to expect and confidently preempt any concerns or questions.
-Here are some important things to know:
+We recommend reviewing the patient journey before setting up, so you and your team know what to expect and can confidently answer any questions. |

-When patients submit a request, they'll add their payment method, and we will pre-authorise the funds for 7 days to ensure there are enough funds on the patient's card.
+- When patients submit a request, they'll add their payment method, and we will pre-authorise the funds for 7 days to ensure there are enough funds on the patient's card.
 The payment may appear as 'pending' on the patient's statement.

 - Once the practitioner approves the request, the patient's card will be charged.

-- If the practitioner declines the request, the patient will not be charged
+- If the practitioner declines the request, the patient will not be charged.

 2. Routine Requests set up checklist